peng-217/tp/docs/DeveloperGuide.md

 4. NextCommand returns a boolean by self-invocating the `.exit()` method.
 5. If it is the last scene of the game, `.exit()` returns true else false.

-### Non-Functional Requirements
+## Non Functional Requirements
 1. The game should work as long as java 11 is installed on the local machine.
 2. A working keyboard to play the game and a monitor to read the text.

-### Glossary
+## Glossary
 - Mainstream OS: Windows, Mac OS X, Unix, Linux

-## Appendix: Instructions for manual testing
+## Instructions for manual testing

-{Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
+The instructions below give a brief overview on how to test the functions manually.
+- Fork the entire repo from GitHub & clone to local machine.
+- Configure IDE with **JDK 11**.
+- Import the project as a **Gradle** project.
+- Open `Duke.java` and run the code to ensure it's able to run.
+- More test cases can be found in the test folder `src/test/java`